Slangeland1/Projects/README.md

 __Coding Portfolio:__ This repo contains select projects completed by Stephanie Langeland.
 Stephanie Langeland's LinkedIn Profile:  https://www.linkedin.com/in/stephanielangeland/

+__The following is a compilation of small projects to demonstrate various skills:__

+  *

 __"An Analysis of the Impact of Neighbors’ Expectations on Regional Home Values" (April 2017)__